elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ## Demo

-Following are some screenshots of an air-gapped Compliant Kubernetes Environment, accessing Service Endpoints on the local air-gapped domain by using a [SOCKS proxy](https://en.wikipedia.org/wiki/SOCKS) in Firefox over an SSH tunnel.
+Following are some screenshots of an air-gapped Welkin Environment, accessing Service Endpoints on the local air-gapped domain by using a [SOCKS proxy](https://en.wikipedia.org/wiki/SOCKS) in Firefox over an SSH tunnel.
 Accessing Grafana Dashboards:

 ![Air-gapped Grafana](../img/air-gapped-grafana.png)